Students have headed back to school — and students without housing have special rights to school enrollment, transportation and fee waivers.

 Many schools charge fees at the start of the school year and throughout the year for things such as textbooks, field trips, class supplies, and graduation costs.
 These fees must be waived for students in homeless situations and free school meals must be provided.

-– Patricia Nix-Hodes, Associate Director, The Law Project
+– Patricia Nix-Hodes, Director, The Law Project